itsee-birmingham/standalone_collation_editor/docs/index.md

 This code is the core of the collation editor.
 The code in this repository is not designed to run as it is.
 It needs to be embedded into a larger platform with a database or similar storage.
 The connections are made with a services file written in JavaScript.
-Some minimal Python services are also required.
-Further configuration of settings and other options can also be provided if needed.
-Data input is all in JSON.
+Some minimal Python services are also required, basic code examples of which are provided in the documentation.

 If you are just looking to try out the collation editor or want to use it on a single machine rather than on a server, then please consider the [Standalone Collation Editor](https://github.com/itsee-birmingham/standalone_collation_editor) as an alternative.
+The standalone collation editor requires Python and a Java runtime environment but otherwise is packaged with everything needed to run the code and includes some example data.

-## Terminology
+## Overview

+This documentation covers the setup and configuration of the collation editor as part of a larger system.
+It also provides information about the data expected as input.

+As the collation editor is a web application it is not really installed in the traditional sense.
+Instead all of the necessary dependecies, html, JavaScript and supporting services are covered in the Setup section.
+This includes the variables and functions which must be provided in the JavaScript services file to link the collation editor to your platform and database.
+Additional optional configuration settings are covered in the configuration section.
+The behaviour of the collation editor can be configured at both the service level (per installation) and the project level.
+Project configurations will override the service level configurations which will in turn override any default configurations provided.

+The collation editor requires the data to be provided in JSON and details of what to provide and how it should be provided can be found in the Input Data section.

 For the purposes of this documentation the Documents/Works/Texts model will be used.[^1]